Andalusia and Central Portugal 10 days from the Costa del Sol

 The package for Spain and Portugal includes

-Transportation by modern air-conditioned coach / English-speaking accompanying guide during the tour / Visits in Granada (Alhambra & Generalife Gardens), Toledo, Madrid, Lisbon, Seville and Cordoba / Entrance to the Alhambra Palace in Granada, Damascening Workshop in Toledo and Mosque-Cathedral in Cordoba / Accommodation in 4* hotels / Daily buffet breakfast / 2 lunches / 3 dinners / City taxes / Travel insurance.
+Until March 2026 – Transportation by modern air-conditioned coach / English-speaking accompanying guide during the tour / Visits in Granada, Toledo, Madrid, Lisbon, Seville and Cordoba / Entrance to the Alhambra Palace in Granada and Mosque-Cathedral in Cordoba / Visit to a damascening workshop in Toledo / Accommodation in 4* hotels / Daily buffet breakfast / 2 lunches / 3 dinners / City taxes / Travel insurance.

 Price details: